rafaelxl83/vmausers/readme.md

  - **View**: the user will interact through the command line interface.
  - **Controller**: the logic applied, the controller and the engine under the hood (standardizer and the parser).

 With this in mind was more comfortable completing the sequence diagram.
-Also, thinking to provide a clean and robust code, the intent of separating each action as little as possible in each method was almost entirely achieved.
+Also, thinking of providing a clean and robust code, the intent of separating each action as little as possible in each method was almost entirely achieved.

 ### 2.1 Security layer